 -9x13" pan or a plastic container

 Here my kids are watching the caterpillars eat their "food" (tan gunk you see at the bottom of the container).

 We made our own caterpillars out of egg cartons.
 Cut a section of three egg carton cups.

 Have the kids paint the egg carton.
-We read one of our favorite books "The Very Hungry Caterpillar" by Eric Carle, so our color choices were inspired by the caterpillar in that book.
 After the kids are done painting, set it aside to dry.

 Next we took a black pipe cleaner and cut it in half.
 We then made two small holes at the top of the head of our egg carton, and stuck each end of the pipe cleaner through the bottom of the carton into the holes.
 Then we curled the ends.

 We also found some cute "eye" stickers to place onto our caterpillars.
 Googly eyes will work great too.

 In the photo below, you can see how four of our caterpillars are in their chrysalis.
 However one caterpillar in the center is just beginning to form his chrysalis.

 Next we took our caterpillars and had them form their own "chrysalis" by placing them inside a paper lunch sack.

 My daughter has a tree mural painted in her room, so we twisted the ends of the bags and taped them to the leaves on the tree.